 That fall season is here!
 Storms last night with plenty of cool temperatures in the forecast.
-That to me means soup weather.
+Therefore that to me means soup weather.
 Plenty of good soups and stews in the instant pot (aka pressure cooker).
 Why?
 Because it completely simplifies any time it take me to stand over the stove.
-This instant pot bean soup is one of my go to recipes in the Fall.
+Hence this instant pot bean soup is one of my go to recipes in the Fall.
 I like to pair it with cornbread or sour dough baguette with plenty of butter.

 It’s really easy to change the heat in this recipe.
 My usual is two jalapenos and one serrano pepper with the seeds removed.
 But for more heat just add more peppers or more cayenne pepper.
 I use bacon in my beans but ham or no meat at all can definitely be done.
 Just use vegetable broth in place of the beef broth.
 Then remove any meat and add a little more spice.